stsievert/dask-ml/docs/source/hyper-parameter-search.rst

 ..
 [2] "Massively Parallel Hyperparameter Tuning", 2018 by L. Li, K.
         Jamieson, A. Rostamizadeh, K. Gonina, M. Hardt, B. Recht, A.
         Talwalkar.  https://openreview.net/forum?id=S1Y7OOlRZ

-:sup:`* This will happen with high probability, and "close" means "within a log factor of the lower bound"`

 .. _avoid-repeated-work: